 Harrison Township is a medium-sized town located in the state of Michigan.
 With a population of 27,059 people and eight constituent neighborhoods, Harrison Township is the 53rd largest community in Michigan.

-Harrison Township is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harrison Township is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Harrison Township is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Harrison Township who work in office and administrative support (12.54%), management occupations (11.23%), and sales jobs (9.70%).

 One downside of living in Harrison Township is that it can take a long time to commute to work.
 In Harrison Township, the average commute to work is 31.59 minutes, which is quite a bit higher than the national average.

-The education level of Harrison Township citizens is a little higher than the average for US cities and towns: 24.50% of adults in Harrison Township have at least a bachelor's degree.
+The citizens of Harrison Township are slightly better educated than the national average of 21.84% for all cities and towns, with 24.50% of adults in Harrison Township having a bachelor's degree or advanced degree.

 The per capita income in Harrison Township in 2018 was $38,254, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $153,016 for a family of four.
 However, Harrison Township contains both very wealthy and poor people as well.